abstract gray background

 To avoid these potential impacts, and in preparation for the CTR, we recommend sponsors consider the following when developing labelling and clinical trial supply strategies:

-• Stability data – amount of IMP available, and given the length and size of the trial, whether an update to the expiry date will be required.
+• Stability data: Amount of IMP available, and given the length and size of the trial, whether an update to the expiry date will be required.

-• Cost – extension of the expiry date by use of a central manufacturing site and intensified Qualified Person (QP) effort versus wastage cost if IMP is destroyed at site.
+• Cost: Extension of the expiry date by use of a central manufacturing site and intensified Qualified Person (QP) effort versus wastage cost if IMP is destroyed at site.

-• Exploration of a new clinical trial supply strategy – for example, production of smaller but more frequent batches of primary packaging to avoid the need for expiry date extensions.
+• Exploration of a new clinical trial supply strategy: For example, production of smaller but more frequent batches of primary packaging to avoid the need for expiry date extensions.
 (This would need to be part of a broader discussion, taking into consideration the complexities of the study design.)

-• Change in packaging type – use of a single packing component to remove the need to break a tamper-proof pack.
+• Change in packaging type: Use of a single packing component to remove the need to break a tamper-proof pack.

-• Use of an alternative packaging campaign – separation of supply between countries that require the expiry on the primary packaging as per their local legislation and those that do not.
+• Use of an alternative packaging campaign: Separation of supply between countries that require the expiry on the primary packaging as per their local legislation and those that do not.

 Inevitably, there is still uncertainty surrounding the practicalities of implementing the requirements of the CTR, and the additional complexities imposed by Annex VI are no exception.
 While you may find it daunting to commit to significant changes to current labelling and clinical trial supply strategies, our recommendation is to prepare now.
-Our approach is to actively work with and on behalf of clients to implement the necessary strategies, so all are ready for the rapidly approaching CTR go-live date of 31 January 2022.
+Our approach is to actively work with and on behalf of clients to implement the necessary strategies, so all are ready for the rapidly approaching CTR go-live date of January 31, 2022.